IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md.txt

 Similarly, if a Guardrail is completely deprecated, its label will never be reused in the future.
-In all cases, the Guardrails that apply to a governance action will be those in force at the time that the governance action is submitted on chain, regardless of any later amendments.
+In all cases, the Guardrails that apply to a governance action will be those in force at the time that the governance action is submitted on-chain, regardless of any later amendments.

 #### Terminology and Guidance